Introduction

 - Analyzing transactions and source documents

-- Journalizing transaction (Journal Entries)
+- Journalizing transactions (Journal Entries)

 - Summary or post into General Ledger (GL)